MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-guest-cluster.md

 ## Include the VM template in a service template

-To add the VM template in a service template, follow these steps:
+To include the VM template in a service template, follow these steps:

 1. [Create a service template](library-service-templates.md), and add the VM template to the appropriate template tier.
 2. After you save and validate the template, right-click the tier object in the service template designer and select **Properties**.